NEWS & Events

 - Waste reduction and recycling education

-The Solid Waste Division is funded by tipping fees at the Grant County Landfill and the drop box sites.
-The biennial Local Solid Waste Financial Assistance grant from the Department of Ecology (DOE) provides funding for plan updates, recycling and hazardous waste programs.
+The Solid Waste Division is funded by tipping fees at the Grant County Landfill and the Mattawa drop box site.
+The biennial Local Solid Waste Financial Assistance grant from the Department of Ecology (DOE) provides funding for plan updates, recycling, and hazardous waste programs.
 Budget decisions are made by the Public Works Director and the Grant County Commissioners.

 Grant County Solid Waste provides information to Grant County residents regarding recycling opportunities as well as information on hazardous waste disposal options.